 Metabolism is the set of life-giving biochemical reactions that enable our cells to grow, develop, and achieve physiological homeostasis.
 Recent discoveries have revealed that disrupted metabolism underlies a broad swath of both rare and prominent human diseases.
-In collaboration with UW-Madison metabolism researchers, Investigators in the Morgridge Metabolism theme are dedicated to elucidating the basic molecular and genetic aspects of metabolism toward improving metabolic health.
+In collaboration with UW-Madison via the broader Morgridge Metabolism Initiative, Investigators in the Morgridge Metabolism theme are dedicated to elucidating the basic molecular and genetic aspects of metabolism toward improving metabolic health.

 Often called the “chemistry of life,” metabolism provides the fuel for all cellular activities and goes awry in most human diseases.